CTCA Members are Canada-based professionals in the field of theatre criticism and arts journalism. Below are biographies

 JENIVA BERGER (CTCA Honorary Board Member)

 Jeniva Berger was born in Chicago, Illinois.
 She immigrated to Canada in 1957 and received a MA in Drama from the University of Toronto in 1976.
 She has been reviewing theatre on a regular basis since the late 1960s, writing on theatre and entertainment on a regular basis for such publications as Toronto Calendar magazine, the Canadian Jewish News, Scene Changes magazine — for which she served as editor from 1977 to 1982 — and Toronto Tonight.
 Other theatre pieces have appeared in The Guardian and Melody Maker (U.K.), the Canadian Theatre Review, the Canadian Encyclopedia, the Oxford Companion to Canadian Drama, and for the book Contemporary Canadian Theatre: New World Visions.
 She is the author of a handbook for theatre publicists, For Immediate Release.
 She was a regular columnist on Toronto theatre and arts events for The Buffalo News for six years.
 Currently, she is publisher, reviewer and webmaster for Scene Changes.

 Jeniva is the co-founder (with Herbert Whittaker) and founding president of the Canadian Theatre Critics Association and served for many years as chair/coordinator of the Nathan Cohen Award for Excellence in Theatre Criticism.

 An independent arts journalist with a publishing history spanning more than 40 years, Robin Breon’s reviews, articles and cultural essays have appeared in a wide range of media, including popular as well as academic journals.
 He was a founding member of the Toronto Drama Bench (1972) and over the years his work has appeared in Canadian Theatre Review, Theatre History in Canada, American Theatre magazine, Chronicle for Higher Education, The Globe and Mail, The Drama Review, Toronto Star, Our Times and others.
-Robin also contributes regularly to Aisle Say, an internet journal of theatre review and opinion.
+Robin is also the long-time Toronto critic for Aisle Say, an internet journal of theatre review and opinion.
 See his reviews at Aisle Say, Toronto.